runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

  andBool S' <Int S impliesBool ( Op ==K Transaction DEXTER LQT 0 Burn(_, Value) andBool Value >Int 0 )
 ```

 For the other unknown external contract calls, the only functions Dexter can call are Default() and XtzToToken().
-We assume that such external calls can affect only the XTZ balance of Dexter (even if the target contract is either the token or liquidity contract).
+We assume that such external calls can affect only the XTZ balance of Dexter (even if the target contract is the token or liquidity contract).
 The following rule `[send]` formulates that.

 ```
 rule [send]: